bartex-bartex/AwesomeCodeFixer/README.md

 ## Installing Linters and Formatters
 *Note:* Below operations perform in repository root directory with activated venv.

+*Important:* Remember to alter paths to tools in Formatter.cs and Linter.cs.

 ### Install Linters

 ```